SubhadityaMukherjee/AI-knowledge-base/docs/Intubation.md

 ---

 # Intubation
-- [Medical](medical.md) insertion of a tube into the body, for example, into the throat to assist with breathing
+- [[medical|Medical]] insertion of a tube into the body, for example, into the throat to assist with breathing